This site is best viewed in a browser that better complies with international standards, such as Firefox, Opera, Google Chrome, or Safari.

 The Buddha said he will repeatedly correct a student and never give up on anyone who is trying to improve.
 Similarly, good Dhamma teachers today reprove meditators out of compassion, even if at times this requires strong words.
 A pupil who has previously dedicated himself or herself to the teacher will take the warning to heart and try to change.

-Venerable Mahaa Moggallaana says that earnest students are ready to change themselves when their errors are pointed out by their teachers.
+Venerable Maha Moggallana says that earnest students are ready to change themselves when their errors are pointed out by their teachers.
 They do not harbour evil desires or consider themselves superior to others.
-A student who controls her anger and does not become stubborn, revengeful, or vituperative, will accept admonition gracefully.
-If she is reproved, she does not resist, denigrate, or talk back to the teacher.
-Such a student also faces up to the situation while succinctly explaining her behaviour.
-Mahaa Moggallaana points out that freedom from contempt, envy, deceit, and arrogance also enable a disciple to learn from a teacher’s warning.
+A student who controls his anger and does not become stubborn, revengeful or vituperative, will accept admonition gracefully.
+If he is reproved, he does not resist, denigrate or talk back to the teacher.
+Such a student also faces up to the situation while succinctly explaining his behaviour.
+Maha Moggallana points out that freedom from contempt, envy, deceit and arrogance also enable a disciple to learn from a teacher’s warning.
 In sum, a humble student will be able let go of his or her opinions when the teacher points out that they are incorrect (MLDB 15.5).

 Some standards to use in evaluating Dhamma guides are as follows:

-(1) What they teach should tally with the Buddha’s teachings preserved in the Paali texts, as translated by reputed scholars.
+What they teach should tally with the Buddha’s teachings preserved in the Pali texts, as translated by reputed scholars.

 The teacher should personally apply the injunction against taking what is not given (stealing), found in the second precept.
 He should not manipulate the Dhamma, or his students, to acquire wealth or power.
 People sincerely wish to give gifts to their teachers, out of gratitude and to earn good kamma.
 But if a teacher plays on the students’ generosity and encourages them to give him valuable gifts, the teacher’s conduct is impure.
 One should stay away from such a teacher to avoid being used.

-(4) Finally, one should try to meet and talk with a range of the teacher’s students.
+Finally, one should try to meet and talk with a range of the teacher’s students.
 Are they sensible?
 Can they explain what they have gained from his teaching?
 Would you like to resemble them?
-Are they "spaced out" or alert?
+Are they ’spaced out’ or alert?
 Do they give the impression that they function competently in the outside world, in their families, at work?
 These individuals are in part the result of that teacher’s methods, so one should consider seriously if one would like to resemble them.